 Taps, a musical piece sounded at dusk and at funerals, has a rich and storied history in the United States.
 It has long been associated with the U.S. Military, and is often played at civilian events around the country.

-The National World War I Museum at Liberty Memorial presents Taps at the Tower each evening at sunset from Sunday, June 22 – Saturday, June 28.
-Taps at the Tower links the beauty and simplicity of the Taps bugle call with the symbolism of the Liberty Memorial.
+The National WWI Museum and Memorial presents the tenth annual Taps at the Tower each evening at sunset (8:45 p.m.) from Sunday, June 18 – Saturday, June 24, 2023.

 People are invited to come and use the grounds each evening, have a picnic, play games and enjoy the outdoors.
-The Museum will remain open until 8:30 p.m. each day.
-At sunset, people will gather at the Tower (Liberty Memorial) to experience Taps being played during a brief, moving ceremony.
+At sunset, people will gather at the Liberty Memorial Tower to experience Taps being played during a brief, moving ceremony.
 The event will occur rain or shine.
-In the event of inclement weather, the ceremony will be moved to the glass bridge inside the Museum.
+In the event of inclement weather, the ceremony will be moved to the Paul Sunderland Bridge inside the Museum and Memorial.

-The National World War I Museum at Liberty Memorial is a civic pillar in Kansas City, and is a point of pride to the people in the region.
+The National WWI Museum and Memorial is a civic pillar in Kansas City, and is a point of pride to the people in the region.
 Rising from patriotic and citizen initiative, the Memorial is a gathering place for ceremonies and memorials that honor those who served the nation.